ethanrous/weblens/README.md

 # Ready to get started?
 ## Installation
-Weblens is distributed as a Docker container, which can be configured minimally as such:
+Weblens is distributed as a Docker image.
+Here is a minimal docker setup to get started:
 ```bash
 docker run --name weblens \
 -p 8080:8080 \